 Grants and Scholarships

 Concordia Grant Aid and Scholarships are available to full-time, matriculated undergraduate students.
 In order to be considered for a grant or scholarship, students must complete the FAFSA.
 Click here for more information about Concordia’s scholarship and grant awards.

-Concordia participates in the Federal Direct Loan Program, administering both Direct Stafford Student Loans and Direct Graduate and Parent Loans (PLUS).
+Concordia participates in the Federal Direct Loan Program, administering both Direct Student Loans and Direct Graduate and Parent Loans (PLUS).
 In order to receive Federal Direct Loans, students must complete the FAFSA.
 Click here for more information about Student and Parent Loans.

 Maintaining your Financial Aid

 Concordia College has defined, for purposes of student financial aid, “measurable satisfactory academic progress”.
 The following students are affected by this policy: